CoMfUcIoS/obsidian-mcp-sb/README.md

 # Obsidian MCP Second Brain Server

-An MCP (Model Context Protocol) server that provides intelligent access to your Obsidian vault, enabling it to function as a "second brain" for LLMs.
+An MCP (Model Context Protocol) server that provides intelligent **read-only** access to your Obsidian vault, enabling it to function as a "second brain" for LLMs.

 ## Features

 - **Semantic Search**: Full-text search across all notes with fuzzy matching
 - **Tag-Based Filtering**: Search by hierarchical tags (e.g., `work/puppet`, `tech/golang`)
+- **Path-Based Filtering**: Filter by directory patterns (e.g., `Work/Puppet/**`)
 - **Temporal Queries**: Filter notes by creation/modification dates
 - **Metadata Filtering**: Filter by type, status, and category
 - **Note Retrieval**: Get full content of specific notes
 - **Smart Summarization**: Generate summaries of note collections
 - **Recent Notes**: Quick access to recently modified notes
+- **Archive Control**: Optionally include archived notes in searches

+## Read-Only Design

+This MCP server is intentionally **read-only** to ensure your vault remains safe during AI interactions.
+It provides:
+- ✅ Search and retrieve notes
+- ✅ Filter by metadata and paths
+- ✅ Generate summaries and statistics
+- ❌ No note creation or editing
+- ❌ No file modifications

+For write operations, consider using dedicated Obsidian plugins with built-in safety checks.

 ## Installation